 - I put two loaves into one gallon sized Ziploc bag and they fit snugly.
 Just right!

-- Now label the Ziploc bag.
-What is in the bag and the date.
-Later when it’s frozen and sitting by pumpkin bread and other quick breads, you won’t recognize it.
-Believe me!
+- Now label the Ziploc bag with the date and name.
+Later when it’s frozen and sitting by pumpkin bread and other quick breads, you won’t recognize it so be sure to write the name of the bread.